misiektoja/xbox_monitor/README.md

 - **Detailed user information** display mode covering XUID, online status, platform, account tier, gamerscore, friends, recently played games and recently earned achievements
 - **Activity detection for appear-offline users**, using title history to report gaming activity even when the monitored profile is set to Appear Offline
 - **Email notifications** for various events, configurable per event
+- **Webhook notifications** to a Discord channel or an ntfy topic, switched on and configured separately from email
 - **Guided setup** with `--setup`, which collects the credentials, runs the one-time authorization and writes the config and dotenv files
 - **Preflight diagnostics** with `--doctor`, which checks the whole setup without writing anything
 - **CSV export** of every reported activity, with **status persistence** across restarts